The complete guide

 How does an employee app work for people who are not at a computer?

 This is where an employee app earns its keep.
-Most of the people who keep operations running, in restaurants, shops, warehouses, hotels, care, and the field, do not sit at a desk.
-Traditional tools built for email and office intranets simply do not reach them.
+Most of the people who keep operations running, in restaurants, shops, warehouses, hotels, care and the field, don't sit at a desk.
+Traditional tools built for email and office intranets simply don't reach them.

 The result is that the people closest to the customer, and closest to where things go wrong, finally have the same clarity as head office, and managers can see what is actually happening on the ground.